Yan Gomes Player Props: Cubs vs. Mariners

 |Games w/1+ RBI

-- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff last season ranked 12th in MLB.
+- The Mariners pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mariners had the eighth-ranked team ERA across all league pitching staffs (3.59).
+- The Mariners' 3.17 team ERA ranks fifth across all league pitching staffs.

-- Mariners pitchers combined to give up 186 total home runs at a rate of 1.1 per game (24th in baseball).
+- The Mariners surrender the third-fewest home runs in baseball (six total, 0.5 per game).

-- Castillo (1-0) takes the mound for the Mariners to make his third start of the season.
+- The Mariners are sending Flexen (0-1) to the mound to make his second start of the season.

-- His most recent time out was on Wednesday against the Los Angeles Angels, when the right-hander went 5 2/3 scoreless innings while allowing two hits.
+- The righty last pitched on Wednesday against the Los Angeles Angels, when he went five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.